Angular spectra of linear dynamical systems in discrete time: Perturbation theory and invariance of the outer angular spectrum

 Then the perturbed system \eqref{eq3:perturbsyst} has a CED with data $(\tilde{K},\sigma_k,\tilde{\cP}_{n,k})_{n\in J}^{k=1,\ldots,\varkappa}$ and there exists a constant $C>0$ such that

 Moreover, both systems have the same dichotomy spectrum and the same outer angular spectrum

 \end{theorem} \begin{remark} From \eqref{eq3:L1norm} and the uniform invertibility of $A_n$ we conclude that $A_n+E_n$ is uniformly invertible for $n$ sufficiently large.
 Therefore, it suffices to assume invertibility of $A_n+E_n$ for finitely many $n\in J$.
-Likewise, one may shrink $J$ to $\{n\in \Z:n\ge N\}$ so that this assumption is not needed at all. \end{remark} The proof of this theorem will take several steps in this and the next section.
+Likewise, one may shrink $J$ to $\{n\in \Z:n\ge N\}$ so that this assumption is not needed at all. \end{remark} The proof of this theorem needs several preparation and will be given in section \ref{roughproof}.
 The final goal is to show that the system \eqref{eq3:perturbsyst} is kinematically similar to the original one \eqref{diffeq} so that Proposition \ref{prop3:inv} applies.

 Before proceeding we consider the autonomous case. \begin{example} In the autonomous case $A_n\equiv A$ the system \eqref{diffeq} has a CED if $A$ is invertible and (complex) diagonalizable.
 To see this, transform $A$ into real block-diagonal form where each block collects eigenvalues of the same absolute value, i.e.